Alberto Carneiro: Biography / Works

-In 1977 participates in the exhibition 'Alternativa Zero'.
+In 1977, he participated in the exhibition 'Alternativa Zero'.

-'In addition to his art, it should be noted his numerous writings that are a key contribution to the understanding of one of the most radically genuine works of Portuguese contemporary art, where nature, art and body come together simultaneously in a universal discourse and personal '.
+In addition to his art, his numerous writings are a key contribution to the understanding of one of the most radically genuine works of Portuguese contemporary art, where nature, art and body come together simultaneously in a universal discourse and personal.

-Between 1972 and 1976 teaches the course of sculpture at ESBAP; During the period between 1972-1985 is responsible for the artistic and pedagogical guidance of Circle of Fine Arts of Coimbra (CAPC); He teaches at the Faculty of Architecture of the University of Porto (1985-1994).
-In 1985 he receives the Prize AICA.
+Between 1972 and 1976, he taught the course of sculpture at ESBAP; During the period between 1972 and 1985, he was responsible for the artistic and pedagogical guidance of Circle of Fine Arts of Coimbra (CAPC); He taught at the Faculty of Architecture of the University of Porto (1985–1994).
+In 1985 he received the Prize AICA.

 Alberto Carneiro held a number of solo exhibitions and participated in major exhibitions, including the Venice Biennale (1976) and the Bienal de São Paulo (1977).
 His work was the subject of four major anthological exhibition: Calouste Gulbenkian Foundation, Lisbon, and Casa de Serralves, Porto (1991); Machado de Castro Museum, Coimbra (2000); Galician Center for Contemporary Art, Santiago de Compostela (2001); Museum of Contemporary Art of Funchal (2003).
 In Museum of Coa, one of the permanent showrooms presents the sculpture "Tree-Mandala for recorders Côa Valley".